chikuba/RayTracer-with-BVH/README.md

 ...and wait.

 It will first build the hierarchy and then start generating the image.
-This might take a while :P (a few minutes or so).
+This might take a while. (a few minutes or so).

+# Making your own file

 If you want to create your own .txt-file, just create rows that follows these guidelines:

-# x, y, z, radius
+x, y, z, radius

 For every row, there will a sphere.
 You can redo the code so that you can draw boxes instead.

-DISCLAIMER:
+# DISCLAIMER:
 This is my very first C++ program.